google/closure-templates/documentation/reference/delegate-templates.md

 ```

 The implementations must appear in different files, and each file other than the
-default implementation must declare a delegate package name (`delpackage`).
-This
+default implementation must declare a `modname`.
+This is the identifier used to
-is the identifier used to select the implementation at usage time.
+select the implementation at usage time.

 The delegate template names are not within the file's namespace; namespaces only
 apply to basic templates.
 Instead, delegate template names are just strings that